Compact Online Reference Encyclopedia (CORE)

 This on-demand training module includes: Probable Cause Hearing Overview & Purpose When a Probable Cause Hearing is Required Probable Cause Hearing Requirements Waiver of Probable Cause

-At the request of a receiving state, Rule 5.102 requires the sending state to retake an offender convicted of a violent crime.
-A violent crime is qualified by one of the following four criteria: (1) any crime involving the unlawful exertion of physical…
+At the request of a receiving state, Rule 5.102 requires the sending state to retake a supervised individual convicted of a violent crime.
+A violent crime is qualified by one of the following four criteria: (1) any crime involving the unlawful exertion of…

-The courts have defined the relationship between sending state and receiving state officials as an agency relationship.
-Courts recognize that in supervising out-of-state offenders the receiving state acts on behalf of and as an agent of the sending state…
+The courts have defined the relationship between the sending state and receiving state officials as an agency relationship.
+Courts recognize that in supervising out-of-state supervised individuals the receiving state acts on behalf of and as an agent of…

-Upon receipt of a violation report for an absconding offender, a sending state must issue a national arrest warrant on notification that the offender has absconded.
-If the absconding offender is apprehended in the receiving state, the sending state shall…
+Upon receiving a violation report for an absconding supervised individual, the sending state must issue a national arrest warrant once notified of the individual's absconding status.
+If the absconding individual is apprehended in the receiving state, the…

 Displaying 1 - 30 of 51